PraveeraArosh/SmartHealthAssistant/README.md

 - **Health Plan**: View personalized health recommendations.
 - **Symptom Checker**: Use the chatbot to analyze symptoms.
 - **Notifications**: Receive email reminders (for registered users).

-## Contributing
-Feel free to fork this repository, make improvements, and submit pull requests.
-Ensure you follow the project structure and update the documentation accordingly.

-## License